 Covered funeral expenses

-For the privilege of using your body to teach the future doctors, dentists, physical therapists and other medical practitioners, upon acceptance, the Department will make and pay for all arrangements.
+In recognition of the gift of your body to help educate future doctors, dentists, physical therapists, and other health-care professionals, the department will, upon acceptance, arrange and cover all necessary arrangements.

 Yes.
-The only limitation on expenses covered is death outside of the province.
-We still can accept your bequeathal, but we will ask your estate or next of kin to assist with transportation costs.
-The other option is to give your next of kin information about the closest Medical College and their program.
+The only limitation on expenses covered is if death occurs outside of the province.
+We can still accept your bequeathal; however, your estate or next of kin will be asked to assist with transportation costs.
+Alternatively, we can provide your next of kin with information about the closest medical college and its body bequeathal program.

 Bequeathal restrictions